MicrosoftDocs/fabric-docs/docs/data-science/train-models-pytorch.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 [PyTorch](https://pytorch.org/) is a machine learning framework based on the Torch library.
 It's frequently used for applications such as computer vision and natural language processing.
-In this article, we'll go through an example of how you can train and track the iterations of your PyTorch model.
+In this article, we go through an example of how you train and track the iterations of your PyTorch model.

 ## Install PyTorch